-Students will read Gaspar de Alba's Sangre en el desierto and discuss possible interpretations Students will be required to post an initial response in a blackboard forum that would be divided by chapters.
+Students will read Gaspar de Alba's Sangre en el desierto and discuss possible interpretations

+Students will be required to post an initial response to prompts in a blackboard discussion board that would be divided by chapters.
 Students will also post a response to another student.
 These short-written discussions are meant for students to expand vocabulary and grammar while they apply their field knowledge as well as their reading critical skills.
+These discussions will prepare students for their final presentation and paper